-"At least I think it was a panther," said Eustace Hignett at a quarter past one.
+"At least I think it was a panther," said Eustace Hignett, at a quarter past one.
 "Either a panther or a puma."
-CHAPTER VIII SIR MALLABY OFFERS A SUGGESTION A week after the liner "Atlantic" had docked at Southampton Sam Marlowe might have been observed-and was observed by various of the residents-sitting on a bench on the esplanade of that rising watering-place, Bingley-on-the-Sea, in Sussex.
-All watering-places on the south coast of England are blots on the landscape, but though I am aware that by saying it I shall offend the civic pride of some of the others-none are so peculiarly foul as Bingley-on-the-Sea.
-The asphalte on the Bingley esplanade is several degrees more depressing than the asphalte on other esplanades.
+CHAPTER EIGHT A week after the liner Atlantic had docked at Southampton, Sam Marlowe might have been observed-and was observed by various of the residents sitting on a bench on the esplanade of that repellent watering-place, Bingleyon-the-Sea, in Sussex.
+All watering-places on the South Coast of England are blots on the landscape, but, though I am aware that by saying it I shall offend the civic pride of some of the others, none are so peculiarly foul as Bingleyon-the-Sea.
+The asphalt on the Bingley esplanade is several degrees more depressing than the asphalt on other esplanades.
 The Swiss waiters at the Hotel Magnificent, where Sam was stopping, are in a class of bungling incompetence by themselves, the envy and despair of all the other Swiss waiters at all the other Hotels Magnificent along the coast.
 For dreariness of aspect Bingley-on-the-Sea stands alone.
-The very waves that break on its shingle seem to creep up the beach reluctantly, as if it revolted them to have to come to such a place.
+The very waves that break on the shingle seem to creep up the beach reluctantly, as if it revolted them to come to such a place.
 Why, then, was Sam Marlowe visiting this ozone-swept Gehenna?
 Why, with all the rest of England at his disposal, had he chosen to spend a week at breezy, blighted Bingley?
 Simply because he had been disappointed in love.
+He had sought relief by slinking off alone to the most benighted spot he knew, in the same spirit as other men in similar circumstances had gone off to the Rockies to shoot grizzly-bears.
+To a certain extent the experiment had proved successful.
+If the Hotel Magnificent had not cured his agony, the service and the cooking there had at least done much to take his mind off it.
+His heart still ached, but he felt equal to going to London and seeing his father, which, of course, he ought to have done immediately upon his arrival in England.
+He rose from his bench, and, going back to the hotel to enquire about trains, observed a familiar figure in the lobby.
+Eustace Hignett was leaning over the counter, in conversation with the desk-clerk.
+"Hullo, Eustace!" said Sam.